-- 7a Windows or glazed doors must be modelled as from either the NatHERS default window library, or the NatHERS custom windows library. - 7b If the glazing supplier/manufacturer is unknown, or the specified custom window is not available in the NatHERS custom window library, assessors must model a default window with the specified opening type an available custom window that meets all of the parameters outlined in Tech Note clause 8.3. - 7c The minimum design documentation required when modelling windows and glazed doors should comprise window, skylight, roof window and door details, including size, glass type, frame type, openable percentage, opening style and location. - 7d When using default windows, clear glass must be used in lieu of obscure glass.
+- 8a When modelling windows or glazed doors, assessors must use the Australian Fenestration Rating Council (AFRC) custom window codes corresponding to the windows specified in the design documentation or the WERSLink default window library or NatHERS default window libraries.
+(Tech Note clause 8.3) - 8b If the software is using the WERSLink custom window library and a window is specified on the design documentation that is not available, an assessor must choose a default window from either the WERSLink default window library or the NatHERS default window library with the specified opening type as per Tech Note clause 8.4. - 8c If the specified custom window is not available in the NatHERS custom window library, assessors must model a default window from the NatHERS default window library with the specified opening type or an available custom window that meets all the parameters outlined in Tech Note clause 8.5.
+Substituted values must be based on the Australian Fenestration Rating Council (AFRC) protocol rather than, for instance, the European ratings. - 8d The minimum design documentation required when modelling windows and glazed doors should comprise window, skylight, roof window and door details, including size, glass type, frame type, openable percentage, opening style and location. - 8e When using default windows, obscure glass (for instance, in a bathroom or WC) may be considered as either clear if the glass is clear patterned, or tint if the glass is a tint or translucent laminate.
+(Tech Note clause 8.6)